An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Expressiveness

-Because an LP-tree can be a single node labelled with $ \cal X $, and a single preference rule $ ⊤ : ≥ $ where $ ≥ $ can be any preorder, §LPT§\ can represent any preorder.
+Because an LP-tree can be a single node labelled with $ \cal X $, and a single preference rule $ ⊤ : ≥ $ where $ ≥ $ can be any \modifLPTantisym{partial order}, §LPT§\ can represent any \modifLPTantisym{partial order}.
 Limiting to conjunctive conditions in the rules is not restrictive.
 However, restricting to $ §1-LPT§ $ reduces expressiveness, even if one considers formulas of $ §1-CP§ $ that represent total, linear orders:

-\begin{example} Let $ φ = \{ a ≥ ˉa, ˉc|A:ˉb≥b, ˉac:ˉb≥b, ac : b≥ˉb, a:c≥ˉc, \allowbreak ˉa|B:ˉc≥c \}. $ This yields the following linear order: $ abc ≽_φ aˉbc ≽_φ aˉbˉc ≽_φ ˉaˉbˉc ≽_φ abˉc ≽_φ ˉabˉc ≽_φ ˉaˉbc ≽_φ ˉabc. $ No $ ψ ∈ §1-LPT§ $ can represent it: $ A $ could not be at the root of such a tree because for instance $ aˉbˉc ≽_φ ˉaˉbˉc $ and $ ˉaˉbˉc ≽_φ abˉc $; neither could $ C $, since $ aˉbc ≽_φ aˉbˉc $ and $ ˉabˉc ≽_φ ˉaˉbc $; and finally $ B $ could not be at the root either, because $ abc ≽_φ aˉbc $ and $ ˉaˉbˉc ≽_φ abˉc $. \end{example}
+\begin{example} Let $ φ = \{ a ≥ \bar a, \bar c|A:\bar b≥b, \bar ac:\bar b≥b, ac : b≥\bar b, a:c≥\bar c, \allowbreak \bar a|B:\bar c≥c \}. $ This yields the following linear order: $ abc ≽_φ a\bar bc ≽_φ a\bar b\bar c ≽_φ \bar a\bar b\bar c ≽_φ ab\bar c ≽_φ \bar ab\bar c ≽_φ \bar a\bar bc ≽_φ \bar abc. $ No $ ψ ∈ §1-LPT§ $ can represent it: $ A $ could not be at the root of such a tree because for instance $ a\bar b\bar c ≽_φ \bar a\bar b\bar c $ and $ \bar a\bar b\bar c ≽_φ ab\bar c $; neither could $ C $, since $ a\bar bc ≽_φ a\bar b\bar c $ and $ \bar ab\bar c ≽_φ \bar a\bar bc $; and finally $ B $ could not be at the root either, because $ abc ≽_φ a\bar bc $ and $ \bar a\bar b\bar c ≽_φ ab\bar c $. \end{example}